JuliaML/MLDataPattern.jl/docs/documentation/dataiterator.rst

 ================

-We hinted a few times before that we differentiate between two data sources, namely *data containers* and *data iterators*.
+We hinted a few times before that we differentiate between two kinds of data sources, namely *data containers* and *data iterators*.
 We also briefly mentioned that a data source can either be one, both, or neither of the two.
 So far, though, we solely focused on data containers, and a special kind of data container / data iterator hybrid that we called *data views*.
 If we free ourselves from the notion that a data source has to know how many observations it can provide, or that it has to understand the concept of "accessing a specific observation", it opens up a lot of new functionality that would otherwise be infeasible.

 In this document we will finally introduce those types of data iterators, that do not make any other guarantees than what the